 b) for AAP, by 2 months after the SG meeting where consent was obtained so that the TSB Director can announce the Last Call for approval of the Recommendation.

-Responses from the DIS, DAM, or DTR ballot are distributed in a Summary of Voting Report by the SC secretariat.
+Responses from the DIS, DAM, DTR or DTS ballot are distributed in a Summary of Voting Report by the SC secretariat.
 ITU-T members will comment by means of contributions to the SG.
-Both sets of responses are to be made available to each of the two working level groups.
+Both sets of responses are to be made available to each of the two Working Level Groups.

 NOTE If an ITU-T Member State indicates a problem which would prevent approval or if a problem is indicated on the JTC 1 side which would delay approval (e.g., an unplanned second DIS ballot), this should be immediately conveyed to all concerned so that appropriate action can be taken and, if necessary, a new synchronized plan established.

-The DIS, DAM, or DTR ballot responses and the comments from ITU-T members will be considered at a ballot resolution meeting.
+The DIS, DAM, DTR or DTS ballot responses and the comments from ITU-T members will be considered at a ballot resolution meeting.
 With ITU-T participation, the group reviews and resolves the comments and negative ballots.
-If revisions are substantive, a second DIS, DAM, or DTR ballot and comment period for ITU-T members will be required to affirm that all are in accord with the results.)
-This ballot and comment period is five months for DISs and DAMs, and is three months for DTRs.
+If revisions are substantive, a second DIS, DAM, DTR or DTS ballot and comment period for ITU-T members will be required to affirm that all are in accord with the results.)
+This ballot and comment period is two to three months for DISs and DAMs, and is three months for DTRs and DTSs.

 The DIS, DAM, or DTR ballot resolution meeting is extended to include the ITU-T approval process so that any needed changes/corrections resulting from review of the text can be mutually agreed).
 With the text available, the appropriate ITU-T approval process (TAP or AAP) will be conducted.
 Immediately following ITU-T approval, the editor provides the final text along with the Disposition of Comments document to the SC secretariat.
-This initiates the two-month ballot of the FDIS or FDAM to National Bodies of ISO and IEC (there is no additional ballot for DTRs).
+This initiates the two-month ballot of the FDIS or FDAM to National Bodies of ISO and IEC (there is no additional ballot for DTRs or DTSs).
 The FDIS ballot may be omitted if the DIS ballot was successful without any negative vote.
 This two-month letter ballot has only one of two possible outcomes: approval or rejection.
 If approval is not obtained from the ITU-T approval process or in response to the ISO/IEC letter ballot, the next action will be based on consultation between ISO/IEC JTC 1 and ITU-T, taking into account the specifics of the situation.

 While the ISO/IEC letter ballot is being conducted, the ITTF and the TSB will work together to facilitate prompt publication.